Ricochet (dog): Community outreach

 After Ricochet's video went viral she turned the attention into a platform for raising awareness and funds for human and animal causes.
 She has appeared at many community events in the San Diego area.
 She has served as the Grand Marshal at the Navy Woof Walk in 2014 and 2015.

 Ricochet was an ambassador for Pay It Forward Day, The Best Day Foundation, Life Rolls On and Team PossAbilities para-Olympic team.
 She has held more than 150 fundraisers and donated funds to more than 250 different causes.

 Ricochet performed therapy dog work with active duty military service members who had PTSD, traumatic brain injuries and other disabilities as a result of combat.
 She participated in a PTSD Battle Buddy program with retired Staff Sergeant Randy Dexter.
 She was also active with the Jimmy Miller Memorial Foundation's Ocean Therapy program, wounded warriors, and challenged athletes foundation.
-Ricochet had an extraordinary and powerful ability to intuitively and empathetically identify and alert to the emotional and physical changes of the individuals she interacts with.
-This ability allows for remarkable healing interventions.
+Ricochet had the ability to identify and alert to the emotional and physical changes of the individuals she interacted with.
+This ability allowed for remarkable healing interventions.

 Ricochet was featured on ABC for her ability to take commands from a synthesized voice on an iPad from children with autism.

 Ricochet was also a registered therapy dog with Therapy Dogs Incorporated, a certified therapy dog with Paws’itive Teams and has the highest therapy dog title with the AKC.
 As of April 24, 2015, she has raised over $457,000.